 - strengthen cooperation and collaboration between national institutions and criminal justice officials in the investigation and prosecution of illicit trade-related crimes.

 The opening ceremony was held this morning with the opening of Mr. Filippo Musca, Acting Director General of the Siracusa International Institute.
 Additional remarks were also given by H.E.
-Pietro Cristoforo Sardi, Italian Ambassador to Kosovo, Mr. Fatmir Gashi, Deputy Minister of the Ministry of Finance of Kosovo, Mr. Afrim Kasolli, Advisor of the Ministry of Justice, Mr. Bahri Berisha, Director General of the Kosovo Customs, Mr. Fatos Rushiti, Advisor at the Minister of Interior, Colonel Fahredin Verbovci, Representative of Kosovo Police and Mr. Valon Jupa, Director of the Prosecution Performance Review Unit at the Kosovo Prosecutorial Council.
+Piero Cristoforo Sardi, Italian Ambassador to Kosovo, Mr. Fatmir Gashi, Deputy Minister of the Ministry of Finance of Kosovo, Mr. Afrim Kasolli, Advisor of the Ministry of Justice, Mr. Bahri Berisha, Director General of the Kosovo Customs, Mr. Fatos Rushiti, Advisor at the Minister of Interior, Colonel Fahredin Verbovci, Representative of Kosovo Police and Mr. Valon Jupa, Director of the Prosecution Performance Review Unit at the Kosovo Prosecutorial Council.

 The NSD is organised within the framework of the Institute’s two-year research and capacity-building project, ‘Strengthening the Fight Against Illicit Trade in South Eastern Europe’ (or SEE-IMPACT),which is supported by PMI IMPACT, a global grant initiative of Philip Morris International to support projects dedicated to fighting illicit trade and related crimes.